-1. Construct manholes to the specified dimensions.
+- 1. Construct manholes to the specified dimensions.
 Assure invert channels are smooth and semi-circular in shape conforming to the inside of the adjacent pipe section.
 Make flow direction changes with a smooth curve of as large a radius as the size of the manhole will permit.
 Make changes in channel size and grade gradually and evenly.
 Form the invert channels directly in the manhole base concrete or by laying a half-pipe in the concrete.
-Smooth and slope the manhole floor outside the channel toward the channel at one inch per foot.

-- 2. Joint all connections between manhole walls and base and between wall sections making the manhole watertight. - 3.
-Install adjusting rings on each manhole to adjust the manhole top elevation to the existing or specified ground elevations, with the total ring height of 2-inch minimum and 12-inch maximum.
+Smooth and slope the manhole floor outside the channel toward the channel at one inch per foot (8 cm per meter). - 2.
+Joint all connections between manhole walls and base and between wall sections making the manhole watertight. - 3.
+Install adjusting rings on each manhole to adjust the manhole top elevation to the existing or specified ground elevations, with the total ring height of 2-inch (5 cm) minimum and 12-inch (30 cm) maximum.
 Assure adjusting rings are reinforced with the same percentage of steel as the riser and top.

-3.3 INLETS AND CATCH BASINS
+3.3 INLETS AND CATCH BASING

 - A. Construct inlets and catch basins meeting the standard drawing for the type specified. - B. Construct inlet structures to the line, cross-section and dimensions specified.
+Furnish concrete and reinforcing steel meeting Section 03310: STRUCTURAL CONCRETE and Section 03210: REINFORCING STEEL.
 Inlet structures may be precast or cast-in-place.